Big Oil v The Planet

 To win a battle, you need to know what you are up against and, right-wing politicians are just the impervious front men of the real drivers of climate change inaction and opposition to renewable clean energy.

 If we burn all that oil and gas we are fighting over, the consequences for the global climate, ongoing sea level rise, the natural world and humanity will be catastrophic.
-There needs to be an intervention of monumental proportion and, for concerned global citizens, that hinges on climate awarness and applying political pressure.
-If we don't take action we can look forward to another 50 years of war, until oil runs out, and we can add to that the devastation of irreversible climate change.
+There needs to be an intervention of monumental proportion and, for concerned global citizens, that hinges on climate awareness and applying political pressure.
+If we don't take action we can look forward to another 50 years of conflict and war, until oil runs out, and we can add to that the devastation of irreversible climate change.

 For the sake of humanity and the natural world, someone needs to say it...
 "Big Oil v the planet is the fight of our lives".